Coronavirus Job Retention Scheme (CJRS) FAQs

 What is an employee’s ‘regular wage’?

-“Regular wage” for most employees will be in reference to their salary in their last pay period prior to 19 March 2020.
+“Regular wage” for fixed salary employees will be in reference to their salary in their last pay period prior to 19 March 2020.
+For most employees will be in reference to their February 2020 payslip.

 (If, based on previous guidance, you have calculated your claim based on the employee’s salary as at 28 February 2020 (and this differs from their salary in their last pay period prior to 19 March 2020) you can choose to still use this calculation for your first claim.)